Shipping Container Moving Cost in 2026

 Frequently Asked Questions

-How much does it cost to move a shipping container across country?
+How much does it cost to move a shipping container across country in 2026?

 Can I use a shipping container to move my household goods?

 Yes, shipping containers are increasingly used for household moves.
-A standard 20-ft container holds the contents of a 1–3 bedroom home (1,170 cubic feet).
+A standard 20-ft container holds the contents of a 1–3 bedroom home (1,170 cubic feet); a 40-ft container suits a 3–5 bedroom home.
 The container is delivered to your home on a flatbed truck, you pack and load it over 2–5 days, and the truck picks it up for transport.
 For domestic moves, containers travel by truck or intermodal (truck + rail).
 For international moves, they're loaded onto container ships.
 The process is similar to PODS but uses larger, more robust containers.

 How long does it take to move a shipping container?